Back to The Triumph

 The is not preserved for self-absorption.
 It is preserved for mission.
 Even when materially reduced, remains Catholic, which means in horizon and command.
 Triumph therefore cannot end in sectarian self-satisfaction.

-This is a necessary corrective.
+This is a necessary correction.
 Souls in exile often contract inwardly.
 They think only of preservation.
 Preservation matters, but it is not the final purpose.
 The final purpose is the glory of God and the salvation of souls.

 The little flock and the great commission stand together in Scripture.[1]
 God preserves a , yet that remains ordered toward all nations.
 The hidden is still missionary because her Head is still King.